 And I did a pretty good job!
 Also, I think I might be in love with FMQ now.

-If you'd like to make this quilt ~ I think I'll call it "Rooftops" ~ I wrote down the info for you here.
-(It's a 3-page PDF file.
-Email me with any questions.)
+If you'd like to make this quilt ~ I think I'll call it "Rooftops."
+You can find the Rooftops Pattern here.
+It's a 5-page PDF file that requires a PDF viewer.

 To enter the giveaway, please leave a comment here on this post.
 All may enter and a winner will be chosen randomly.
 Comments will close Monday, March 9th at midnight.
 Good luck to you!